Violence intervention specialists hired at Hartford, CT hospitals hope to break cycles of violence

 The youth survivors are connected with nonprofits including Compass Youth, that offer alternative programs to students who dropped out of school and while the day away at local parks, running into trouble with gangs.
 They also move the families out of high-crime neighborhoods and offer therapy for trauma.

-Renee Beavers, violence intervention specialist at Connecticut Children’s, is seeing children as young as 8 show up at the ER with gunshot wounds.
+Renee Beavers, violence intervention specialist at Connecticut Children’s, is seeing children as young as eight-years-old show up at the ER with gunshot wounds.

 “I get families from New Britain, families from Waterbury, families from Hartford,” she said.
 “An eight-year-old who was just being called in for dinner, and was part of a crossfire.
 The majority of our families do live in areas that may have higher crime rates, or they may be involved in something that may make them more prone to violent acts.
 You know, if you're in an area that’s high-prone to violence, you do want to move.”